AlexShemyakin/Putin_Navalny_TicTacToe/README.md

 # TicTacToe
-Tic Tac Toe game.
-But involve Putin and Navalny.
+Tic Tac Toe game with Qt.
+And includes Putin and Navalny.